RobTillaart/Arduino/libraries/Statistic/README.txt

 2012-05-19
 -------------
-This is a simple statistics library for the Arduino, version: 0.3.1 previous versions are not available.
+This is a simple statistic library for the Arduino, version: 0.3.1 previous versions are not available.

 2013-08-17